You are here

 Accommodations: Overnight lodging is available at The Inn at Ohio Northern University.
 For reservations, call 419.772.2500.

-A copy of the brochure/application will be found at the bottom of this page.
+A copy of the brochure/application can be found at the bottom of this page.
 Mailed registrations, with checks made out to Ohio Northern University, should be sent to:

 c/o Ohio Northern University

 T.J.
 Smull College of Engineering